UbiquityRobotics/ubiquity_main/README.md

    If `wlan0` does not show up, something did not go right.

+## Fiducials Software

+1. Make sure we have a `Tag_Heights.xml` file:

+        mkdir -p ~/.ros/fiducials
+        cp ~/catkin_ws/src/fiducials/fiducial_lib/Tag_Heights.xml ~/.ros/fiducials

+2. Start the `map.txt` file:

+        mkdir -p ~/.ros/slam
+        echo '41 0.0 0.0 0.0 180.0 -0.0 0.0 0.0 1' > ~/.ros/slam/map.txt

+   where `41` is replaced with the fiducial to use as origin.

 ## `gscam` Notes

 > It looks like gscam is already being built and installed